Skip to main content

 All refunds and reversals are deposited to your USD or EUR (depending on card currency) balance — not back to crypto.

-Why USD and not crypto?
+Why USD and Not Crypto?

 Kolo uses a pay-from-crypto architecture for card transactions: